Get help today 888-341-7785 or sign up for 24/7 text support.

 Insurance coverage can vary for different levels of care, like inpatient vs. outpatient rehab.
 While insurance might not cover one type of treatment, it could cover another.
 It’s important to explore coverage options for different levels of care, as this can offer more paths to treatment.
 However, while some levels of care may be more affordable than others, it’s important to get the treatment you need.
 Your doctor or treatment team will assess your specific needs to recommend the right level of care that aligns with your circumstances.

-Detox and Inpatient Rehab Without Health Insurance
+Cost of Inpatient Drug & Alcohol Rehab Without Insurance

-For some individuals, detox is the initial phase of addiction treatment.
-Drug and alcohol detox facilities help manage and mitigate withdrawal symptoms under medical supervision.2 Inpatient addiction treatment offers care, monitoring, and support within a safe, structured residential setting.3 To manage costs without insurance, some individuals may opt for a brief inpatient stay followed by outpatient treatment.
+To manage costs without insurance, some individuals may opt for a brief inpatient stay followed by outpatient treatment.
 This may help minimize expenses while still receiving intensive care.
 As mentioned, it’s important to get the treatment recommended by qualified professionals.

-Outpatient Rehab Without Health Insurance
+Outpatient Drug & Alcohol Rehab Without Health Insurance

 Because costs can vary significantly between levels of care, outpatient treatment may be more accessible.
 Outpatient addiction treatment involves treatment sessions scheduled during the day, allowing individuals to return home afterward.
-Intensive outpatient programs (IOP) and partial hospitalization programs (PHP) offer structured support without 24/7 residence, making them cost-effective options.4 Sober living homes provide a stable environment, helping individuals transition from rehab to day-to-day life.5 Additionally, free aftercare like AA/NA meetings offers ongoing support, strengthening recovery.
+Intensive outpatient programs (IOPs) and partial hospitalization programs (PHPs) offer structured support without 24/7 residence, making them cost-effective options.8 In terms of a rough estimate cost, outpatient treatment typically ranges between $1,400 and $10,000, with IOP treatment averaging anywhere from $3,000 to $10,000.6

 Are There Free Drug and Alcohol Rehab Programs?